-In our on-going campaign to raise awareness, the Charity has once again sponsored Beverley Golf Club's premier competition, the 2013 Order of Merit (Pictured above are charity founder Liz Blows and golf club captain Paul Atkinson).
-It launched in April and has already generated a strong enough response for the Charity to confirm it will also sponsor the event in 2014.
+In our on-going campaign to raise awareness, the Charity has once again agreed to sponsor, for the third year running, Beverley Golf Club's premier competition, the Order of Merit for 2014 (pictured below are charity founder Liz Blows and 2013 golf club captain Paul Atkinson).
 In the inaugural year, more than 160 golfers took part in the season-long tournament which netted the charity £458.
-Entries are still being accepted for this year, but already more than 150 golfers have signed up and donated more than £1,000 almost £500 of which goes to the Charity.
-The first two events have also led to tremendous publicity in print and online.
-You can read about this year's event and the 2012 competition on the Order of Merit Golf Tournament Page
+Last year, a similar number of players took part but contributed even more (just over £500) to the coffers.
+The tournament begins in April and runs through to October with a total of 38 events at the East Yorkshire Westwood club.
+You can read about the 2013 event and the 2012 competition on the Order of Merit Golf Tournament Page

 Video records of SPS/SMS-related topics are now online to show the world how the condition affects sufferers.
 Click here.

 The Videos are also accessible from the "Links" menu.

 If you would like us to host or link to your SPS related Videos please contact us at firstname.lastname@example.org.

 Welcome to your refreshed and invigorated new-look SPS Support Group website.
 Presentation, content and navigation have been significantly improved to enhance the user experience.
 The site is very much a work in progress - keep checking in the coming months to see what's new, different or simply given a new lease of life.
 If you have any ideas, views or comments, we'd love to hear them.
 After all, this site is about, and for, YOU.